saudiwin/idealstan/README.md

 R Package Idealstan (V0.1) README
 ---------------------------------

-This package implements new IRT models (models for absences and for dynamic hiearchical models) along with several standard IRT models (2 PL, rating scale, graded response) designed for modeling rollcall voting data and any other kind of binary or ordinal data.
-It is based on the Stan package for Bayesian modeling, which includes both MCMC full Bayesian inference and a faster variational Bayesian approximation.
+This package implements IRT (item response theory) ideal point models, which are models designed for situations in which actors make strategic choices that correlate with a unidimensional scale, such as the left-right axis in American politics.
+Compared to traditional IRT, ideal point models have un-constrained discrimination parameters to allow for the polarity in the ideal point space.
+This package offers standard IRT ideal point models, but goes farther in including models that account for strategic censoring in observations, particularly for legislatures in which legislators (persons) are strategically absent.
+The package also includes ordinal IRT models for situations in which legislators may vote to abstain (or any other kind of ordinal category). `idealstan` is based on the Stan package for Bayesian inference, which includes both MCMC full Bayesian estimation and a faster variational Bayesian approximation.
 The package also has plotting functions for model parameters, particularly the legislator (person) ideal points (ability parameters).

-This vignette demonstrates basic usage of the package, which is currently in alpha.
-A beta release is scheduled for July 13, 2017.
+This vignette demonstrates basic usage of the package, which is currently released as a beta version.
+A release on CRAN is planned within the next two months that will incorporate additional models, including hierarchical and dynamic IRT ideal point modeling.

 This package takes an approach to modeling legislative roll call data (and other IRT data) that uses a hurdle model to separately account for the probability that a legislator (i.e., test-taker) will show up to vote.
 This absence-inflated model estimates additional bill (item) parameters to reflect the relative gain or loss a legislator has from showing up to vote.
 Further details of this model are explained in Kubinec (2017).

 To begin with, we can simulate data from an ordinal ideal-point model in which there are three possible responses corresponding to a legislator voting: yes, abstain and no. An additional category is also simulated that indicates whether a legislator shows up to vote or is absent.
-While traditional ideal point models tend to drop absences, this package can model absences via a hurdle model in which the censoring of the vote/score data is estimated as a function of individual bill intercepts and discrimination parameters for the decision to be absent or present.
+While traditional ideal point models tend to drop absences, this package can utilize absences via a hurdle model in which the censoring of the vote/score data is estimated as a function of individual bill intercepts and discrimination parameters for the decision to be absent or present.

 ``` r
 ord_ideal_sim <- id_sim_gen()